 What exactly does that do?

 Remember that during synchronization, all server configurations on your primary server will be reflected on your failover server.
-But in most cases, you wouldn't want the services on your failover server to use the same IP address as your primary server.
+But in some cases, you wouldn't want the services on your failover server to use the same IP address as your primary server.
 Instead, you would want them to use the IP address of the failover server itself.

 This setting will ensure that, in the event of a failover, the services on your failover server will use the IP address of that server and not that of the primary server, which is certainly going to be down.

 Tip: If possible use the address 0.0.0.0 for all of your file transfer services.
 This special address instructs the server to listen on all available IP addresses and eliminates the need to perform IP substitution during failover synchronization.
 However, if you're willing to use 0.0.0.0, then, again, we would recommend you use a shared global datastore, as mentioned a couple of times in this post.

 That's all you need to set on your primary server.
 Just click the OK buttons to activate the failover feature.